It4innovations/snailwatch/docs/collection.rst

 Measurement collection
 ======================
 Measurements are grouped into projects that belong to a single user.
-Therefore before you can upload data to the server, you have to generate a session token for your user account and create a project.
+Before you can upload data to the server, you have to create a project and generate an upload token for the project.
 You can do both either using the web :doc:`dashboard <dashboard>` or using the REST :api:`API <>`.

 For now let's assume you chose the latter.
 You can generate a session token